 Defiance College recognizes and celebrates student scholarship and research each April since 2005.
 Classes are cancelled for this day and a conference-style event in which students present, exhibit and perform are highlighted.
 The annual Stroede Outstanding Faculty member lecture is given, as is, the Krieger Scholar lecture.
-The day ends with the Honor's Convocation and Division Awards.
+The day ends with the Honor's Convocation and Division Awards. p.
+38, 2022-2023 Defiance College Graduate Catalog

 The McMaster School for Advancing Humanity was established by Drs.
 Harold and Helen McMaster in 2002, to "serve as a focal point for teaching, service, scholarship, and action to improve the human condition worldwide."
 The Carolyn M. Small Honors Program was created in 1998 as the result of a gift from the Diehl family and in 2001, a Carolyn M. Small Honors Symposium began, to provide a forum for students to present the scholarship that gained them honors designation for certain courses.
 In 2017, the Honors Symposium was combined into the McMaster Symposium.